jivesoftware/tAMD/README.md

 hook will act on *all* modules.

-As with "define" and "publish", you can cancel "require" events by not invoking `fn`.
+As with "define" and "publish", you can cancel "require" events by not invoking `next`.
 If a "require" event is triggered by a dependency list in a `define()` call then the corresponding "define" event will also be cancelled.